Persimmon - Fine Dining at NGV

 The crowd on a Wednesday lunchtime was nicely varied with couples, groups, professionals and senior citizens.
 Persimmon has broad appeal.

 A great idea is to combine a visit to NGV with a visit to Persimmon (often deals to combine the two).
+This Melbourne food blog was impressed.
 I intend to return to Persimmon, one of Melbourne's best secrets (not so secret).